Grant Application

 Please describe and justify the budget request, noting any outside sources of support, along with a table similar to the examples provided below, the department ID the funds will be transferred to, and the name and email of the staff member that will process this award.
 Voluntary cost-share is preferred, but not required.
 If including cost-share, be sure to incorporate this into the total budget, and include a letter of commitment.

-Program Enhancement Budget: Awards can be used for salaries, materials, and travel that is essential to completing projects.
-Conference travel is generally considered non-essential.
-Funds cannot be used for food, awards, or giveaway items.
+Program Enhancement Budget: Awards can be used for salaries, materials and travel that is essential to completing projects.
+Funds cannot be used for conference registrations or travel, food, awards or giveaway items.
 Label and summarize which portions of your budget are expenses or OPS.

 Graduate Student Budget: Awards must be used for graduate student stipend and tuition.